Rahul-D78/DS_and_Algo/README.md

-## DS and Algo compiled questions .
+## In this you can find some ds and algo compiled questions and also some question that have been asked in `FANG`